magento/pagebuilder-docs/docs/viewports/pagebuilder-viewports.md

 ## Stage events

-Page Builder triggers stage events from the `toggleViewport()` function.
-This function is bound to the button click event in the `switcher.html` template, as shown previously.
-The triggered events are shown here:
+Page Builder triggers the stage events from the `toggleViewport()` function, which is bound to the viewport button in the `switcher.html` template.
+After the viewport button is clicked, the `toggleViewport()` function is executed and the stage events are triggered.

 ```typescript
 // page-builder.ts